 Cancellations made prior to 15 days before the first class will receive a refund for the full amount.
 Cancellations made within 8-14 ¬days before the first class will receive a 75% refund if the spot is able to be filled from the wait list or a 50% refund if the spot is not able to be filled.
 No refunds will be given for cancellations made within 7 days before the first class.
 Cancellations due to emergencies will be handled on an individual basis.
 A full refund will be given if the class is canceled by the Book Arts Guild of Vermont.

 Next Meeting: Wednesday, December 11, 2013, 6:30 p.m. – 8:30 p.m.

 We meet at the Unitarian Universalist Society Church located at 152 Pearl Street in Burlington, VT.
 We will be in the Sophia Fahs Community Room, a large room located in the basement.
 Click here for more information on directions/parking.

-August Meeting Reflections
+November Meeting Reflections

 You can view images from the meeting on the B.A.G. blog.

 The Book Arts Guild of Vermont Needs You!

 The primary mission of the Book Arts Guild of Vermont is to act as both an educational and creative resource in the field of book arts.
 One of the main ways we strive to achieve this is by offering interesting, enriching and inspiring presentations at our monthly meetings.
 Your presence at meetings goes a long way to supporting this effort – every presentation is enhanced by everyone who attends.

 There are two additional – and crucial – ways that you can help us continue to provide high-quality programs every month.
 The first would be to recognize that you have a skill, a passion, a favorite technique or a body of work that others would love to learn about, and then take the leap and volunteer to share it with us as a presenter.
 We are truly a group of eager learners, and your efforts will be rewarded with respect, admiration and gratitude.